openstack-security/openstack-security.github.io/_posts/2016-09-22-maturing-the-security-project.markdown

 Community Support Channels | Mostly Achieved | We are strong on Launchpad and IRC which is where 90% of our workload comes from however we need to pay more attention to the ML and ask.openstack.org
-Planet OpenStack | Achieved | This security blog posts to planet openstack Participate in Design Summits | Achieved | Regular, very well attended sessions Participate in Cross Project meeting | Needs Improvement | We did, for a time have people attending these meetings but not much was actively invested and over time I think they just fell off peoples calendars.
-Release Management | Achieved | We have a number of software projects that we created to support or enhance security in OpenStack.
+Planet OpenStack | Achieved | This security blog posts to planet openstack Participate in Design Summits | Achieved | Regular, very well attended sessions Release Management | Achieved | We have a number of software projects that we created to support or enhance security in OpenStack.
 As they're not directly consumed by OpenStack Operators they've not been part of the normal release cycle.
 Instead we follow the Independent release model.
-Support Phases | Needs Clarification | I'm not sure if our software projects would fall within this as we have an independent release model.
+Support Phases | Needs Improvement | Traditionally we have not followed the normal support phases for our projects because they have not been directly consumed by downstream OpenStack users.
+However there's a clear opportunity to get more in line with the rest of the OpenStack community here.
+This should make things like rolling Bandit changes out through CI easier.
-Testing | Achieved | All of our software and documentation efforts have appropriate gate tests in place.
+Testing | Achieved++ | All of our software and documentation efforts have appropriate gate tests in place.
 Functional and Unit tests are in place where appropriate.
+We've also built tooling that other teams are using in their projects for Security gate tests.
+We're not just testing, we're also testing our integration with the projects that have adopted us.
 Vulnerability Management | Achieved | Our software projects don't have the vulnerability managed tag, however as the OSSP we do triage any security issues in our own software following standard processes, this is best demonstrated with the recent XSS issue in Bandit https://bugs.launchpad.net/bandit/+bug/1612988
-Documentation | Mostly Achieved | We have a lot of documentation out there for customers and consumers of openstack [OSSNs](https://wiki.openstack.org/wiki/Security_Notes), [security.openstack.org](https://security.openstack.org), the [security guide](http://docs.openstack.org/sec/) as well as developer documentation such as that for [Anchor](http://docs.openstack.org/developer/anchor/) and [Bandit](http://docs.openstack.org/developer/bandit/)
+Documentation | Achieved | We have a lot of documentation out there for customers and consumers of openstack [OSSNs](https://wiki.openstack.org/wiki/Security_Notes), [security.openstack.org](https://security.openstack.org), the [security guide](http://docs.openstack.org/sec/) as well as developer documentation such as that for [Anchor](http://docs.openstack.org/developer/anchor/) and [Bandit](http://docs.openstack.org/developer/bandit/)

 ## The Four Opens
 To paraphrase from the OpenStack [documentation](http://governance.openstack.org/reference/opens.html) it's